mertcan79/Trade-Book-FastAPI/README.md

 # FastAPI based Trade Book

 FastAPI based Trade Book implementation with multiple features like hedging, stop-loss, VaR calculation, P&L and Max Drawdown calculations.
+Risk management parameters and initial prices & positions are read from PostgreSQL database in order to build the TradeBook class.
+After the client order is added, the database of prices and positions are updated and statistics are displayed.

 When managing a trading book with instruments, initial positions and prices at the beginning of the day, you will trade with clients and the positions will be changed.
 A premium is charged from the clients so the traded price might not be the same as the market.

-Classes are written for ClientOrder, MarketUpdate, TradeBook which deals with the trade activities and calculates real-time P&L.
-They are initialized with the initial positions and initial market prices, and has four functions:
+TradeBook class deals with the trade activities and calculates real-time statistics.
+It is initialized with the initial positions and initial market prices.
+Some of its functions are as follows:

 - **add_client_order** – with argument as an instance of ClientOrder
 - **update_market_price** – with argument as an instance of MarketUpdate